facebookresearch/dora/README.md

 Some Dora concepts:

-- A *Grid* is a python file with an `explore function`, wrapped in a `dora.Explorer`.
+- A *Grid* is a python file with an `explorer` function, wrapped in a `dora.Explorer`.
-    The explore function takes a `dora.Launcher` as argument.
+    The explorer function takes a `dora.Launcher` as argument.
 Call repeatidly the `dora.Launcher` with a set of
     hyper-parameters to schedule different experiments.
 - An *XP* is a specific experiment.
 Each experiment is defined by the arguments